 Talking about finances with aging parents can be challenging.
-But without planning and discussion, their assets might not end up where they would have wanted.
-LendingTree shares tips on how family caregivers can help their parents plan ahead to leave a financial legacy according to their wishes.
+But without planning and discussion, their assets might not end up where they want them to.
+LendingTree shares tips on how family caregivers can help their parents plan to leave a financial legacy in line with their wishes.

 Help aging parents distribute their savings in line with their wishes